IIC2143-2019-2/proyecto/example/README.md

     sudo chown -R $USER:$USER .
     ```

-- Connect the database (replace the content of `config/database.yml` with the following, change `example` with your app's name):
+- Connect the database (replace the content of `config/database.yml` with the following, change `example` with your app's name), replace `{example}` with your app's name:

     ```yaml
     default: &default